secondparty/dipper/README.md

 # Dipper

-Dipper is fast YAML parser that parses for the more commonly-used subset of YAML's v1.0 and v1.2 official specifications.
+Dipper is fast YAML parser that parses for the more commonly-used subset of YAML’s v1.0 and v1.2 official specifications.
 It is being made freely available for use in personal or commercial projects under the BSD 3-clause license.

 ## Philosophy

 One has to question themselves when they sit down to create a YAML parser considering there are already a number of nice solutions out there.
-There's SPYC, which does a wonderful job parsing for YAML 1.0, and Symfony also has a YAML parser that parses to YAML 1.2 specifications.
+There’s SPYC, which does a wonderful job parsing for YAML 1.0, and Symfony also has a YAML parser that parses to YAML 1.2 specifications.
 Neither project claims to completely support all aspects of the specs that they repsectively parse for (the specs *are* quite large and in-depth), but they both support a large subset of the defined features.

 But it occurred to us that we rarely use most of those features.
-Perhaps we're not YAML power-users, but the subset we find ourselves using mostly is the same YAML that those libraries use when they convert straight PHP back to YAML.
+Perhaps we’re not YAML power-users, but the subset we find ourselves using mostly is the same YAML that those libraries use when they convert straight PHP back to YAML.
 Mostly: normal key/value pairs (strings, scalars, numbers & booleans), lists, and maps.

-Part of YAML's design was defining a somewhat complex-to-parse syntax in exchange for simple (yet powerful) formatting for human readability.
+Part of YAML’s design was defining a somewhat complex-to-parse syntax in exchange for simple (yet powerful) formatting for human readability.
 We found that a lot of the parsing complexity came in supporting features above and beyond the simple subset of YAML that we actually use.

 And thus, Dipper was born.
-It's built for speed, micro-optimized to parse the parts of YAML that we actually use, and nothing more.
+It’s built for speed, micro-optimized to parse the parts of YAML that we actually use, and nothing more.

 ### Results

-We've run a couple of benchmarks to make sure that Dipper *is* quick and thus, is worth releasing, and here is what we found.
-Keep in mind that we're not scientists, but are here as an example of comparison.
+We’ve run a couple of benchmarks to make sure that Dipper *is* quick and thus, is worth releasing, and here is what we found.
+Keep in mind that we’re not scientists, but are here as an example of comparison.

 ```
   Parser    |  YAML->PHP  |  PHP->YAML